 Staring at the button for a few seconds, I made the plunge.

->

-> I wasn’t sure of what to expect pressing the rounded button with the Xbox icon.
+I wasn’t sure of what to expect by pressing the rounded button with the Xbox icon.
 But it was satisfying when I did.
 The depress of the button is great.
-It’s not too hard or soft, and has a nice click to it when you’ve pressed and released it.
+It’s not too hard or soft and has a nice click to it when you’ve pressed and released it.
 And then comes the power on sound, directly from the console.

->

-> Upon first boot, I entered in all my credentials to be signed into the OS.
+Upon first boot, I entered in all my credentials to be signed into the OS.
 Before setup was completed, however, there was a request to update, which I selected without a second thought.
 It was brisk.
 Within a few seconds, I was back and presented with the Xbox UI.

 After fine-tuning all the settings, I decided to configure it using the quick start option.
 This means that the console powers down to save power, but is not completely off – like an advanced standby mode.
 This is known as the Instant-On feature.

 The next morning, I had gone to pick up the controller to use the console again and found the Xbox Series X was running quite warm.
 At the time it worried me a bit.